snow-apple/2022_microsoft_ionq_challenge/README.md

  I think that we can just print a list of the topics where their order represents the column that they are in
  ##But I'll still find the code for visuals for our presentation

-Need a list of 4 topics
+1. Need a list of 4 topics
-  List of topics are printed
+  a) List of topics are printed
-  Players can manipulate circuits to increase the chance of picking a topic
+  b) Players can manipulate circuits to increase the chance of picking a topic
-    Can add a maximum of 3 gates
+  c) Can add a maximum of 3 gates

-Each topic has 4 questions (for now)
+2. Each topic has 4 questions (for now)
-  Questions are randomly chosen by computer (possibly by player) If answered correctly, points go up
+  a) Questions are randomly chosen by computer (possibly by player)
+  b) If answered correctly, points go up
-  Return to topic choosing phase
+  c) Return to topic choosing phase

-Repeat for the specified amount of rounds
+3. Repeat for the specified amount of rounds